raspberrypilearning/see-like-a-bat/worksheet.md

 1. Insert these ends into female-female jumper leads.

-1. Place the red lead into the 3V3 output on your Raspberry Pi
+1. Place the red lead onto the 3V3 output on your Raspberry Pi

-1. Place the black lead into any Ground pin.
+1. Place the black lead onto any ground pin.

 	![testing vibro](images/testing-vibro_bb.png)